IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 #  Project Tasks
-## Update: Sunday, July 5th, 2020
+## Update: Tuesday, July 7th, 2020

 ### APP-WIDE:

 •	Get images/preferences from the client.
+[Received] - Ivan

 •	Implement dynamic and smooth transitionon admin and user side.

 •	Resolve password recovery.
+[In-progress] - Ivan, Raymond

+•	Enable GWT security on both sides.
+[In-progress] - Ivan, Raymond

 •	Debug, debug, and debug.
+[In-progress] - Everyone

 ### FORMS:

-•	Add error handling for the case when backend returns "Error adding application."
+•	I am able to submit forms with incorrect phone number and postal code lengths.
+While backend returns "Error adding application" message, the front end indicates to client that form has been successfully submitted.
+This is the last major task on forms and tt is our priority to resolve it as soon as possible.

+•	When user chooses to fill "another application" make sure every form refreshes, turnes clean, and takes user to the top of the screen.

+•	After filling an application, if user chooses to go to login page, they end up at the bottom of login page.
+User needs to be scrolled all the way up when they land on login page.

 •	Do testing on all 4 forms for incomlete submission.

-•	Make sure every form refreshes if user choose to fill another form.

-•	Double check and test responsive in the forms (test button click and span text).
+Double check and test responsive in the forms (test button click and span text).

 ### ADMIN-SIDE:

+•	Sort events based on the date.

 •	Fix “Print Form” button to all submitted applications modals that are displayed to admin in “Applications” and “Adoptions” tabs.